 There's about a 23 percent chance of experiencing a rainy day in Paris in September, so if you're there for more than a few days you're likely to see at least some precipitation.
 There are plenty of indoor activities to keep travelers entertained in Paris on a rainy day, from museums to charming bistros, so keep your itinerary flexible in case you need to make a last-minute change to accommodate the weather.

 What to Pack

-- Bring along good, sturdy pair of walking shoes.
+Bring along good, sturdy pair of walking shoes.
 Visits to Paris usually involve lots of strolling, and the Paris metro is notorious for its seemingly endless tunnels and stairs.
-Who wants blisters and aching feet to ruin what would otherwise be a fantastic trip?
+Don't let blisters and aching feet ruin what would otherwise be a fantastic trip.

-- The Autumn Festival: Since 1972, the Paris Autumn Festival or "Festival de l'Automne" has brought in the post-summer season with a bang by highlighting some of the most compelling works in contemporary visual art, music, cinema, theater, and other forms.
-Through mid-January 2019.
-Consult the official website for program details (in English
+- The Paris Autumn Festival: Since 1972, the Paris Autumn Festival or "Festival d'Automne à Paris" has brought in the post-summer season with a bang by highlighting some of the most compelling works in contemporary visual art, music, cinema, theater, and other forms.
+It starts in September every year and runs through winter.

 - Fête de Jardins: The Fête de Jardins—or Paris Garden Festival—is a weekend-long botanical event that takes place in September each year.
 Gardens around the city that are usually closed to the public open up for free, while the city's most popular gardens host special events to celebrate the fall blooms and Paris foliage.